SimiaCryptus/jo-penai/docs/dev_documentation.md

 #### Companion Object

-- `log`: A logger instance for logging messages.
+- `log`: A log instance for logging messages.
 It is associated with the `LoudnessWindowBuffer` class.

 ### Usage